BrianMcConway/Astral-Beard-Productions/README.md

 ## Acknowledgements

-- Friends, family and colleagues for testing my project at every stage, and also for their feedback.
+- Friends, family and colleagues, for testing my project at every stage, and also for their feedback.
 - My Mentor for constructive feedback and direction.
 - Support from The Code Institute.